-I’ve become a bit of a salad-a-holic lately.
+I’ve become a bit of a salad-a-holic lately, especially where My Favorite Greek Salad is concerned.
 As in, if I had friends I actually saw on a regular basis and they knew how many leafy greens I was ingesting, I’m sure someone would stage an intervention.
 Fortunately, I don’t have a social life and with only like, two friends who I see maybe once or twice a year, my vices are allowed to run amuck unchecked.

 This explains why my skin may be turning green shortly.